splunk/observability-workshop/workshop/aws/ec2/README.md

 - Realm
 - A CSV containing the email addresses of your attendees

-Follow the guidance provided by SWIPE and after provisioning completes, you will be provided with:
+Follow the guidance provided by SWIPE and after provisioning is completed, you will be provided with:

 - **INGEST Token**
 - **API Token**